 Money-back guarantee: 30 DAYS

 ExpressVPN currently has more than 3,000 servers in 94 different countries, including South Korea.
-This service is fast enough to stream live HD video without any noticeable buffering, and since it also boasts strong unblocking ability, you can use it to watch Korean platforms like EBS TV and SBS from anywhere.
+This service is fast enough to stream live HD video without any noticeable buffering, and since it also boasts strong streaming ability, you can use it to watch Korean platforms like EBS TV and SBS from anywhere.

 This VPN uses 256-bit AES encryption, DNS and IPv6 leak protection, and a kill switch (in its desktop apps) to keep your activities private.
 Privacy-conscious users can sign up almost completely anonymously by paying with Bitcoin and using a disposable email address.
 ExpressVPN logs no personally identifiable information.
 Customer support is available 24/7 over live chat.